dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ```

 The 'ohToken' should be a persistent [openHAB API token](https://www.openhab.org/docs/configuration/apitokens.html).
-This token is not required if an implicit user role is granted, configurable in the OpenHAB 'Api Security'.
+This token is not required if an implicit user role is granted, configurable in the OpenHAB 'Api Security' settings.

-### Spotify Support

-The Spotify Web Sdk don't work on electron, so support is enabled thanks to the open source rust client [Librespot](https://github.com/librespot-org/librespot) (Requires a paid Spotify subscription).

-Librespot credentials are persisted on '$HOME/.Librespot'.

 ### Supported Platforms